vancouvercodingschool/code-102-guide/curriculum/class-04/lab/README.md

 # HTML-Only Web Site from Scratch

-While GitHub pages has been helpful, it's time we go back to creating our web pages from scratch, by hand, line by line.
+We now know that Markdown + themed GitHub Pages is powerful for creating quick sites!
+To embrace the next level of challenge, it's time we go back to crafting our web pages from scratch, by hand, line by line.

 ## Setup and Documentation